clairehhelms/clairehhelms.github.io/content/posts/moon.md

 After stacking, I played with typical photograph attributes, like saturation, temperature, contrast, and exposure.
 I also rotated the image.
 My final image could perhaps still use some tampering, but I like the way I brought out the blues of the Moon's maria and kept the brighter highlighted areas of the craters.

 ![Final colored moon](moon_colored.png)
+Caption: My first astrophotogrphy project!
+It's no wonder how the Moon inspires when seen in this way.
+The Moon lives in more than just grayscale; shades of blue, green, brown, and more are on full display on its textured surface.
+Fun fact: this image is actually composed of 27 smaller images!

+--

 Ultimately, I am happy with what I've learned from capturing the Moon, and I can't wait to create more images!